anjanasaravanan/openCAL/docs/source/background.rst

 Why open-source?
 ################
-OpenCAL is intended to serve volumetric additive manufacturing (VAM) enthusiasts and institutions alike.
+OpenCAL is intended to serve VAM enthusiasts and institutions alike.
 We hope that our design will be used as a template which can be tweaked to meet the needs of different users and their experimental aims.